 Elsie Cox, was born on the 12th August 1915, the youngest of five children to a staunch socialist family.
-(Elsie is pictured in later years below.)
-Her parents were Communist Party members from its earliest days and her eldest brother, Arthur, was active in the National Unemployed Workers Movement and, along with her sister Bessie, was a founder of the Young Communist League.
+(Elsie is pictured in the featured image in her later years) Her parents were Communist Party members from its earliest days and her eldest brother, Arthur, was active in the National Unemployed Workers Movement and, along with her sister Bessie, was a founder of the Young Communist League.

 Elsie had rheumatic fever at the age of eight, which left her with a permanent heart condition.
 She was obliged to spend lengthy periods in bed recuperating, which she spent reading, mainly 19th century novels and poetry.
 At twelve years of age, she took up the piano, eventually qualifying as a piano teacher passing the LLCM examinations as an external student.